Intentionally Hearing God

 For example:

-(a) Christian books or blogs.
+(a) Christian books

-(b) Christian broadcasts.
+(b) Christian blogs.

-(c) Christian services or workshops.
+(e) Christian services or workshops.

-(d) Christian counselors, pastors, teachers, friends, etc.
+(f) Christian counselors, pastors, teachers, friends, etc.

 B. Purify your Heart

-1. Our hearts must be cleansed (1) of evil by obedience to God so that our conscience will become a reliable source of hearing from God: (James 4:8.
+1. Our hearts must be cleansed (1) of evil by obedience to God so that our conscience will become a reliable source of hearing from God (James 4:8.
 1 Peter 1:22.
 Proverbs 23:7.
 Matthew 5:8.
 Matthew 6:21.
 2 Chronicles 16:9.
 Jeremiah 29:13.
 Psalms 51:10.
 Ezekiel 36:26).

-2. We must have our hearts and ears circumcised even from good (1) so that we can have His best (Acts 7:51.
+2. We must have our hearts and ears circumcised even from good (1) to have His best (Acts 7:51.
 Acts 28:26-27.
 Luke 6:45.
 John 11:49-53.
 Romans 2:29).

 C. Study Additional Resources